 But you don't have to spend a lot of money to start the school year off with confidence.
-Here are some money saving tips to make the transition to school a little easier.
+Here are some money-saving tips to make the transition to school a little easier.

 The simplest money-saving tip is to never spend it in the first place.
 Before you go off buying new things, have your child try on clothes and shoes that fit last winter.
 They might not need a new pair just yet.
 Or their toes might be poking through too-small shoes!
 Either way, it's good to have a good starting point.

 Even though a nicer backpack orlunchbox usually costs more, investing in a quality, durable one might save money in the long run.
 A good canvas backpack should last you for two or three years.
 In contrast, a plastic one might not even make it through the month.

 It's also good to do price comparisons before you shop.
 While it's wonderfully convenient to click through your favorite shopping deals on Amazon, it's usually cheaper to shop locally for less expensive school supplies.
 These include things like pencil cases, markers, notebooks, pencils, or pens.
 On the other hand, Amazon might have just the right deal on the outfit or backpack you've been eyeing.

 The Dollar Tree is a hidden gem for school supplies.
 They have everything from calculators to notebooks, to binders, none of which costs more than $1!
-Of course, you might need to pay more than $1 for many of these items, so it's definitely not a one-stop shop.
+Of course, you might need to pay more than $1 for many of these items, so it's definitely not a one-stop-shop.

 These days, you almost never have to pay full price for back-to-school fashion.
 While some stores offer great sales around holidays, like Labor Day, many will periodically offer storewide discounts of 20 to 50 percent on certain items.
 You might be able to save at least 15 percent off your whole purchase just by signing up for an email list.

-Here are a few stores children's clothing stores that are not shy about offering their clothes at a discount to get you started:
+Here are a few children's clothing stores that are not shy about offering their clothes at a discount to get you started:

 If you don't know whether some online boutique will offer discounts, first sign up for emails.
 Wait on the email list for a week or two before making a purchase (if you can).
-Chances are, the item you've been eyeing will show up on sale some time soon.
+Chances are, the item you've been eyeing will show up on sale sometime soon.
 Whether you're shopping online or in-store, don't be shy about using coupons or finding coupon codes, too.

-Need another sale shopping tip: a lot of stores are clearing out their summer selections right now to make way for winter clothing.
+Need another sale shopping tip?
+A lot of stores are clearing out their summer selections right now to make way for winter clothing.
 Think about next year when shopping an end-of-season sale.
 Your child might not need a new bathing suit right now, maybe the next size up is 75% off.
 If you have enough storage space, why not take advantage of the offer so you're set for next year?

 One exception to the rule: shoes.
 Your kids' feet don't always grow at a predictable rate, so it's pretty hard to guess what size they'll need next year at the right season.

 The children's consignment industry has blossomed in recent years, and you can often get really well-made, cute clothes at a fraction of the cost!
-Websites like ThredUp have huge selections, but it's often better to go to your local consignment store so your kids can try things on in-person.
+Websites like ThredUp have huge selections, but it's often better to go to your local consignment store so your kids can try things on in person.
 Virginia Beach locals- be sure to check out Sprout Boutique and Rock-a-Bye Baby!